perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

 MetaCPAN is housed in two different data centers (one at [Bytemark](https://www.bytemark.co.uk/) in the UK and [Liquid Web](https://www.liquidweb.com/) one in the US).
-The MetaCPAN stack [Fastly](https://fastly.com) for caching and redundancy.
+The MetaCPAN stack uses [Fastly](https://fastly.com) for caching and redundancy.
 Some other parts of
 includes: Puppet, vagrant, Debian, Plack, Elasticsearch, Catalyst and Bootstrap.
 If you're interested in learning more about any of these